DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/Custom binomial test.md

 return(list(g,confronto))
 }
 ```
-two functions needed to process the data before they can be used for the Custom binomial test and calculate the genomewide fst intervals distribution are:
+two functions needed to process the data before they can be used for the Custom binomial test and calculate the genome-wide fst intervals distribution are:
 ```R
 Fst.dist=function(data,limit,sigla){
     uno=na.omit(data[data$Fst>=limit[1] & data$Fst<limit[2],])